Save Your Marriage (1): How to save yourself from divorce

 Negative self-talk gives freedom to many feelings that do not support marriage like fear, jealousy, anger, frustration and even hate.
 Such feelings are fertile soil for divorce.
 It is impossible to find a divorcing couple having feelings of joy, happiness, love or satisfaction.
 In many cases after divorce, it takes years for people to awaken such feelings.

-Save Your Marriage (7): Self Talk
+Marriage and Self Talk

 In “Save your marriage (part 6) – How to get things wrong”, I explained how negative self-talk becomes an obstacle in a marriage.